Residential Tenancies Act 1986

 Key money, bonds, and rents

-1. A landlord shall not require payment by way of bond of an amount greater than 4 weeks' rent lawfully payable under the tenancy agreement.
+1. A landlord may require payment of a bond (a general bond) of no more than 4 weeks’ rent lawfully payable under the tenancy agreement relating to all of the tenant’s obligations.

-2. On the lawful increase of the rent, the landlord may require payment by way of bond of a further sum not exceeding the amount by which the rent payable for 4 weeks has been increased.
+2. If the landlord lawfully increases the amount of the rent, the landlord may require payment of a further sum of general bond not exceeding the amount by which the rent payable for 4 weeks has been increased.

 5. commits an unlawful act; and